varkiwi/git3-client/README.md

 To deactivate the virtual environment, just type `deactivate`

+### MacOS Monterey V12.2

+Here an alternative, which worked for me:

+I used `virtualenv` to create a virtual environment: `python3 -m virtualenv --python path/to/python/3.8 [name]`

+Activate the virtual environment: `source [name]/bin/activate`

+Install requirements: `arch -x86_64 pip install -r requirements.txt `

-Install git3 in virtual environment: `python setup.py install`
+Install the git3 client in the virtual environment: `python setup.py install`

+To deactivate the virtual environment, just type `deactivate`

 ## How to push to PyPi